Alij63/Position-and-stiffness-control-of-AVSA-/README.md

 2) A Matlab file (plot_result.m) for plotting the input and output data

 Please place both files at the same directory and run the plot_result.m file to plot the PRBS voltage and link position for selected voltage difference.

+The schematic view of the position and stiffness control of AVSA setup is illustrated in the following:
 ![CSS](https://github.com/Alij63/Position-and-stiffness-control-of-AVSA-/assets/157876575/877b3c9e-a42a-47fa-9078-860c00b8f1e9)